Indian military plane missing with 13 on board

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GUWAHATI, India: An Indian military aircraft with 13 people on board went missing on Monday in the northeast of the country, the defence ministry said.
+GUWAHAti, India: An Indian military aircraft with 13 people on board went missing Monday in the northeast of the country, the defence ministry said.

-Spokesman Lieutenant-Colonel P Khongsai said every effort was being made to locate the missing plane.
-Crashes by India’s sizeable fleet of ageing Russian military aircraft are relatively common.

-GUWAHATI, India: An Indian military aircraft with 13 people on board went missing on Monday in the northeast of the country, the defence ministry said.
+GUWAHAti, India: An Indian military aircraft with 13 people on board went missing Monday in the northeast of the country, the defence ministry said.